npmitchell/qBio/README.md

-# Mesh Triangulations and ICP Matching for Biological Shape Analysis
+# Mesh Triangulations for Biological Shape Analysis

 # Part 1: Intro to python and mesh triangulations

 This tutorial introduces some core concepts in scientific programming and shape analysis using Python.
 We'll explore how to represent, manipulate, and compare 2D and 3D shapes using triangulated meshes, with a focus on biological applications.
 You will learn how to build meshes from scratch, analyze them for correctness, and register two shapes using Iterative Closest Point (ICP) alignment.
 The notebook is intended for early-stage graduate students with no serious coding experience.

----
+___
 ## 0. Getting Started

 ### 0a.
 Pycharm